WallarooLabs/blog.wallaroolabs.com/content/post/update-new-python-api.md

 ## Update your decoders

 Let's proceed in the standard order of what a pipeline would look like.
 So first, we want to update our decoders to the new API.
 The new format uses the `@wallaroo.decoder` decorator.
 So instead of creating a `Decoder` class that implements certain methods, we define a `decode` function (this can have any name), and wrap it with the decorator.
-We also drop the `header_length()` and `payload_length()` methods, and instead pass a `header_length` and `length_ftm` arguments to the decorator.
+We also drop the `header_length()` and `payload_length()` methods, and instead pass a `header_length` and `length_fmt` arguments to the decorator.
 So

 ```python
 class Decoder(object):